fedora-python/compileall2/README.md

 * the `-o` command line option can be specified multiple times to compile for multiple optimization levels in one run

+* the `-e` command line option for ignoring symlinks pointing outside a specific directory

 ## Installation

 * From [PyPI](https://pypi.org/project/compileall2/) via `pip install compileall2`